-The Master of Arts in Interdisciplinary Education (MA-IDE) program is designed for candidates who wish to further develop a wide range of competencies and experiences beyond a teacher preparation program.
-The program requires 45 graduate units of course work and a culminating experience (action research project).
-Students enrolled in the MA-IDE program must choose one of the following areas of emphasis:
+The Master of Arts in Interdisciplinary Education (MA-IDE) program is designed for candidates who wish to further develop a wide range of competencies and experiences beyond a teacher preparation program, or to understand better the crucial roles that education plays in contemporary human society.
+The program requires 45 graduate units of course work and a culminating experience (action research project or culminating ePortfolio, depending on emphasis area selected).
+Students enrolled in the MA-IDE program must choose one of the following emphasis areas:

-- Curriculum and Instruction (CI) - Science, Technology, Environmental Education and Mathematics (STEEM)
+- Curriculum and Instruction (CI)

+- Science, Technology, Environmental Education and Mathematics (STEEM)

+- Learning with Technology

+- International Education (IE)

+- Alternative and Correctional Education

-Emphasis in Curriculum and Instruction
+Emphasis in Curriculum and Instruction (CI)